 If you’ve got a tween or teen girl try these:

-Got a great back to school post?
+Got a great back to school post or tip?
 Link to it in the comments.